eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- Experience with open source contributions.
 	- Experience with hardware specific optimizations such as SIMD or other specialized accelerators.
 + skill set:
+	- As a Software Engineer in the Platform Engineering team, you will architect and implement features and compiler internals for the language that drives our sandboxing, verification and delivery workflows.
+You will use your understanding of functional programming to architect and maintain the systems that allow SiFive to design and deliver our primary product to our customers.
+	- Architecting and implementing language features and compiler internals that drive a functional language to enable development and delivery of SiFive’s RISC-V core IP products.
+	- Developing tools required by a language ecosystem such as a language server protocol for interacting with IDEs.
+	- Owning architecture and code quality to facilitate meeting expanding requirements for business processes, efficiency and usability.
+	- Collaborating with design, verification and other teams within SiFive to define the next generation of flow automation.
+	- Proficiency in C++11.
+	- Previous experience in compiler development.
+	- Familiarity with functional programming languages such as ML, Scala, Haskell, Lisp, or F#.
+	- Experience with Linux operating systems.
+	- Experience defining build rules in a build system.
+	- Ability to work and learn independently.
++ skill set:
+	- Our LLVM-based, world class compiler technology is the backbone of the SiFive software stack that enables SiFive high-performance Linux-capable cores and SiFive Intelligence processors.
+The compiler team's mission is to deliver cutting-edge performance in SiFive products while working with the community to advance RISC-V architecture and ISA extensions.
+SiFive is an active participant in the RISC-V ecosystem that opens a vast opportunity to develop the next generation of computer architecture and compiler technology.
+SiFive engineers are active members and maintainers in many open source projects, and our mission is to work with and drive the RSIC-V ecosystem.
+	- We are looking for a new college graduate to join our LLVM compiler team, and to learn techniques for tuning and optimizing the RISC-V LLVM compiler for the SiFive Intelligence processor family.
+	- Working with SiFive’s LLVM compiler team on improving performance for the SiFive Intelligence processor family.
+	- Working with SiFive’s benchmarking teams in analyzing performance results and suggesting new compiler optimizations.
+	- Working with SiFive’s compiler and release teams in releasing timely compiler toolchains for use by SiFive software and hardware teams.
+	- A degree in Computer Science or equivalent technical field of study.
+	- Have completed coursework, projects, internships, and/or research in data structures/algorithms and compilers.
+	- Have completed at least one internship, research assistantship, teaching assistantship, or equivalent practical experience in compilers.
+	- Strong C++ programming skills.
++ skill set:
+	- We are looking for a solid LLVM compiler team leader with proven experience in compiler technology such as SSA-based global optimizations, auto-vectorization, ISA extensions, and high-performance computing.
+The candidate should demonstrate a track record in leadership, cross-team collaboration, planning, and delivering high quality compiler products.
+	- Leading a geographically distributed LLVM-based compiler team in developing a LLVM based compiler for SiFive processors..
+	- Closely collaborating with SiFive’s Algorithms, Frameworks and Hardware teams in implementing optimized vertical solutions for AI and other domains.
+	- Planning the development alongside hardware, software, and product organizations to deliver a combined hardware and software quality products.
+	- Collaborating with RISC-V open source projects, upstreaming changes and coordinating internally and externally with cross geographical and distributed ecosystems.
+	- Building, leading, inspiring and growing the software organization alongside other software leaders.
+	- 3+ years of experience in technical leadership of a compiler team.
+	- 5+ years of experience in compiler technology.
+	- 5+ years of experience in SSA-based optimizations for high performance architectures.
+	- Experience with open source contributions.
+	- Experience with hardware specific optimizations such as SIMD or other specialized accelerators.
++ skill set:
+	- We at SiFive are proud to take a software first approach to develop tools and frameworks that achieve cutting edge performance without compromising quality for the SiFive Intelligence processor family.
+The SiFive Intelligence processors deliver AI acceleration for the edge and beyond.
+SiFive intelligence builds on RISC-V Vectors (RVV) allowing SiFive to design Core IPs that deliver performance, are optimized for power and area, but do not sacrifice flexibility or programmability.
+Our software stack is codesigned with the hardware and developed with scalability and quality in mind.
+Join us to develop revolutionary software from the ground up.
+	- Our LLVM based, world class compiler technology is the backbone of the SiFive software stack that enables SiFive high-performance Linux-capable cores and SiFive Intelligence processors.
+The compiler team's mission is to deliver cutting-edge performance in SiFive products while working with the community to advance RISC-V architecture and ISA extensions.
+SiFive is an active participant in the RISC-V ecosystem that opens a vast opportunity to develop the next generation of computer architecture and compiler technology.
+SiFive engineers are active members and maintainers in many open source projects, and our mission is to work with and drive the RSIC-V ecosystem.
+	- We are looking for a solid senior LLVM compiler team member with proven experience in compiler technology such as SSA-based global optimizations, auto-vectorization, ISA extensions, and high-performance computing.
+The candidate should demonstrate a track record in cross-team collaboration and in delivering high quality compiler products.
+	- Working with SiFive’s LLVM compiler team in improving performance for the SiFive Intelligence processor family.
+	- Working with SiFive’s benchmarking teams in analyzing performance results and suggesting new compiler optimizations.
+	- Working with SiFive’s compiler and release teams in releasing timely compiler toolchains for use by SiFive software and hardware teams.
+	- 3+ years of experience in compiler technology.
+	- Degree in computer science or engineering.
+	- Experience with open source contributions.
+	- Experience with hardware specific optimizations such as SIMD or other specialized accelerators.
++ skill set:
+	- Reservoir Labs is a private technology research and development company headquartered in New York City.
+Our mission is to make the world safer, cleaner, more secure, and more efficient through the application of radical high-performance computing technologies.
+Our engineers and computer scientists work on projects related to high-performance computing and compilers, cybersecurity, advanced algorithms, and high-performance data analytics.
+Reservoir has a proven track record of delivering cutting-edge solutions to both government and commercial clients.
+	- Reservoir Labs is seeking talented entry level Research Engineers to join our team.
+We are working on some of the most interesting and challenging problems related to high-performance computing and compilers, cybersecurity, advanced algorithms, and high-performance data analytics.
+	- As a Research Engineer, you will work on a range of projects within small technical teams.
+You will be closely guided and mentored by one of our experienced researchers, providing you with an unparalleled learning experience.
+You will have the opportunity to publish your own research papers, attend client meetings and academic conferences.
+	- Some examples of projects our Research Engineers have contributed to include:
+		* Cybersecurity behavioral analytics using hypergraph decomposition
+		* Advanced radar tracker algorithms for ballistic missile defense
+		* Parallelizing compilers for next generation processors (exascale, low power, accelerators)
+		* Software verification systems for software radios
+		* Parallel SAT solvers and their application
+		* Parallel hypergraph decomposition for analysis of intelligence data
+	- An ideal candidate will have solid intellectual ability, motivation, and a strong history of achievement.
+Strong math, programming and engineering skills, as well as excellent oral and written communication skills, are desired.
+Serious consideration will be given to candidates with a firm math background, knowledge of network security, and/or knowledge of compilers.
+Passion for Computer Science research and application is a huge plus.
+Genuine interest in the spectrum of Reservoir’s projects is key, and the flexibility to move among them is essential.
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.